Home

 RSS

-All content for Ladies, We Need To Talk is the property of ABC listen and is served directly from their servers with no modification, redirects, or rehosting.
+All content for Ladies, We Need To Talk is the property of ABC and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

 Ladies, We Need to Talk goes deep on the women's health and relationship issues that are setting your group chat on fire.
-Come hang with the fabulous Yumi Stynes as she takes a candid, non-judgmental and often hilarious look at the deeply personal stuff that's hard to bring up, even with your closest mates.
+Come hang with the fabulous Yumi Stynes as she takes a candid, non-judgemental and often hilarious look at the deeply personal stuff that's hard to bring up, even with your closest mates.
 You'll meet incredible experts to help you improve your wellness, manage the mental load; survive break-ups and prioritise your mental health.
 With sensitivity, personal stories from real women, and serious smarts, this show is for women who feel the squeeze between work, their private life, and their pelvic floor.
 Get in touch with episode ideas, feedback or just say hi!
 Ladies@abc.net.au

 Show more...